 For more information about opening the POS, see Opening or closing a sales period.

 Users who are already clocked in and process orders on the POS will see their names displayed on the Home screen.
 Only sales staff will display on the Home screen and only when they are clocked in.
-These clocked-in users can then tap their name on the Home screen to enter the Order screen.
-Depending on the permissions set up in the Back Office, active users with a pin or QR code may be required to submit their authentication info to enter the Order screen.
+These clocked-in users can then tap their name on the Home screen to enter the Register screen.
+Depending on the permissions set up in the Back Office, active users with a pin or QR code may be required to submit their authentication info to enter the Register screen.

 To clock in or out, users tap the Clock in/out button on the bottom left of the screen.
 This will open the Clock in/out screen.
-Users who process orders on the POS must clock in before they are able to log on to the Order screen.
+Users who process orders on the POS must clock in before they are able to log on to the Register screen.
 See Clocking in and out for more information.

 To view the floor plan and tables that have orders in progress or are available for ordering, tap the View floor plan button.